LostArtefacts/TRX/docs/trx/lua/reference/OBJECTS.md

     - **`smartness`**: integer.
 How readily a creature of this type finds its way to Lara.

     Computed properties (derived, not stored on the object):
+    - **`default_names`**: table.
+The compile-time English names.
+A lookup falls back on these when the player's language has no name to match, which is the case before a language file is loaded at all.
+    - **`names`**: table.
+Every name the object answers to, in the player's language.
+An object has more than one: a large medipack is also a `medipack` and a `big medi`.
     - **`properties`**: table.
 The object's own typed properties, which every item of the type inherits.
 Writing here changes the default for all of them; write to `item.properties` to change one item only.
 Iterable with `pairs()`.
 See [Objects](../../OBJECTS.md).

     Methods:

+    - [lua]`object:get_default_names()`
+      The compile-time English names, which a lookup falls back on before a language file is loaded.
+Prefer `object.default_names`.

+      Returns: table.

+    - [lua]`object:get_names()`
+      Every name the object answers to, in the player's language.
+Prefer `object.names`.

+      Returns: table.

     - [lua]`object:get_property(name)`
       Reads one of the object's properties.
 Prefer `object.properties.<name>`.